akornilo/akornilo.github.io/_posts/2020_09_27-shipping_with_spacy.md

 ```

-The files in the inner "actual model" folder contain the all the pre-trained components, I will not be touching this.
-The `meta.json` file is central and defines everything about the model.
-Most of the fields exist primarily for documentation purposes (`author`, `sources`, `description`).
-For this tutorial, we are interested in three of the fields: `name`, `pipelines` and `factories`.
+The files in the inner "actual model" folder contain the pre-trained components, we will not be touching these.
+Our work will focus on the `meta.json` and `__init__.py` files.

+The `meta.json` file is heart of a SpaCy model.
+It defined everything from documentation (`author`, `sources`..) to the accuracy of the trained model to the model definition itself `pipelines`.

+## Renaming the Model

-The `name` is the name of the new model, this is the name that you would call when loading it (you can also change the `version`).
+The `name` in `meta.json` the name of the new model, this is string that you pass into `spacy.load`.
+While you can stick with the existing name (`core_web_md`), a new name can be helpful for distinction.
 We will change it to `web_custom_md`, the we will rename the directory structure to match.

 ```
 en_web_custom_md-2.3.1